 The device consists of a 16-bit quasi-bidirectional port and an I2C-bus interface.
-The PCA8575 has a low current consumption and includes latched outputs with high current drive capability for directly driving LEDs.
+The PCA9673 has a low current consumption and includes latched outputs with 25 mA high current drive capability for directly driving LEDs.

-The PCA8575 also possesses an interrupt line (\overline{INT}) which can be connected to the interrupt logic of the microcontroller.
+It also possesses an interrupt line (\overline{INT}) which can be connected to the interrupt logic of the microcontroller.
 By sending an interrupt signal on this line, the remote I/O can inform the microcontroller if there is incoming data on its ports without having to communicate via the I2C-bus.

-The internal Power-On Reset (POR) initializes the I/Os as inputs.
+The internal Power-On Reset (POR), hardware reset pin (RESET) or software reset sequence initializes the I/Os as inputs.